MxoDevops/Portfolio/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+To run this project you will need, 1)Visual Studio Code.
+2) knowlegde of HTML & CSS

 ### Setup
+To copy this project please do the following.
+1)Open this project.
+2) Navigate to code 3) Then download the files

 ### Install
+install VS code
+Install webint and styleint

 ### Usage